opendatacube/odc-stats/README.md

 #### Dataset Fusing

 Some summary products require data from bands stored in multiple products.
-Products can be fused to use bands from both products in the derivitive products, this creates a virtual product that contains the bands from both products.
+Products can be fused to use bands from both products in the derivative products, this creates a virtual product that contains the bands from both products.
 Note that for datasets to be fused they must have the same `center_time` and `region_code`.
 This process find the matching dataset from each product that are in the same time and place and fuses them into one product.

 An example of this is `fc-percentiles`, which uses the fractional covers bands in `ga_ls_fc_3` to calculate the percentiles, and uses the `ga_ls_wo_3` band to mask out bad data.

 Two products can be fused using the following syntax:

 ```
-odc-stats save-tasks --frequency annual --grid au-30 --year 2017 ga_ls_fc_3+ga_ls_wo_3
+odc-stats save-tasks --frequency annual --grid au-30 --year 2017 --input-products ga_ls_fc_3+ga_ls_wo_3
 ```